agraef/pd-lua/tutorial/pd-lua-intro.md

 - `self.clock:delay(time)`: sets the clock so that it will go off (and call the clock method) after `time` milliseconds

-- `self.clock:set(systime)`: sets the clock so that it will go off at the specified absolute `systime` (measured in Pd "ticks", whatever that means)
+- `self.clock:set(systime)`: sets the clock so that it will go off at the specified absolute `systime` (measured in Pd time units of `pd.TIMEUNITPERMSEC`, see below)

 - `self.clock:unset()`: unsets the clock, canceling any timeout that has been set previously

-- `self.clock:destruct()`: destroys the clock; this is to be called in the `finalize` method, so that the clock doesn't go off (trying to invoke an invalid object) after an object was deleted
+- `self.clock:destruct()`: destroys the clock

+---

+**NOTE:** Calling `self.clock:destruct()` on a clock that isn't needed any more (in the `finalize` method at the latest) used to be mandatory, and is still possible, but since 0.12.12 it is no longer necessary, as it also happens automatically when the target object gets deleted.
+This makes it now possible to have one-shot timers like `pd.Clock:new():register(self, "oneshot"):delay(1000)` which aren't assigned to any variable.
+(This is not recommended, though, if you want to maintain compatibility with earlier Pd-Lua versions.)

+---

 We mention in passing that you can call `self.clock:delay(time)` as soon as the clock has been created, even in the `initialize` method of an object.
 Furthermore, you can have as many clocks as you want in the same object, carrying out different actions, as long as you assign each clock to a different method.

-Presumably, the `self.clock:destruct()` method should also be invoked automatically when setting `self.clock` to `nil`, but the available documentation isn't terribly clear on this.
-So we recommend explicitly calling `self.clock:destruct()` in `self:finalize` to be on the safe side, as the documentation advises us to do, because otherwise "weird things will happen."

-Also note that `self.clock:set()` isn't terribly useful right now, because it refers to Pd's internal "systime" clock which isn't readily available in Pd-Lua.

-With these caveats in mind, here is a little `tictoc` object we came up with for illustration purposes, along with the usual test patch.
+Here is a little `tictoc` object we came up with for illustration purposes.

 ~~~lua
 local tictoc = pd.Class:new():register("tictoc")